-As the Indigenous Student Counsellor, I work closely with Indigenous students to provide personal, academic, and career counselling.
-I also welcome first year and returning students during our orientation activities and feasts.
-There are also several other events and workshops that I organize throughout the year that are geared towards not only the academic success of Indigenous students at Laurentian but also cultural awareness, growth, and safety.
-These include ASIST and Mental Health First Aid First Nations training, running KAIROS Blanket exercises, the ISLC All-Nighter, as well as workshops focusing on Self-Care, Budgeting, Stress Management, Vision Boards, and Bursaries.
+As the Indigenous Counsellor, I work closely with Indigenous students to provide personal counselling, educational advocacy, and career support.
+I organize events and workshops throughout the year that are geared towards health and wellness which foster cultural awareness, growth, and safety.
+Events and workshops include ASIST and Mental Health First Aid First Nations, and The Inquiring Mind training, as well as KAIROS Blanket exercises, the ISLC Half-Nighter, self-care, bursaries, budgeting, stress management, vision boards, healthy relationships, and many more!

 I can be reached by phone at 705-675-1151 ext.
 1048 or by email at firstname.lastname@example.org!

-As the Indigenous Learning Strategist, I provide students with academic writing supports and strategies that are delivered through various workshops, one-on-one meetings, student writing and assignment check-ins throughout the academic year, as well as time management and organizational strategies.
-I also liaise with faculty, staff and other campus supports as well as online support for distance education students.
+As the Indigenous Learning Strategist, I provide students with academic writing supports, time management, and organizational strategies that are delivered through various workshops, one-on-one meetings, student writing and assignment check-ins that can be on-campus or online throughout the academic year.
+I also liaise with faculty, staff and other campus supports.
 In addition to this, I organize and deliver S.T.E.M.
 (Science, Technology, Engineering, and Math) academic workshops and the Indigenous Student Celebrations in the Spring and Fall.

 I can be reached by phone at 705-675-1151 ext.
 3057 or by email at email@example.com!

-As the Indigenous Community Outreach and Liaison Coordinator, it's my job to recruit our Indigenous students from all over and to guide them on their transition to Laurentian University.
-You may also see me liaising with different schools, touring with APSIP, and participating at various events in the community.
+As the Indigenous Community Outreach and Liaison Coordinator, I recruit Indigenous students and I guide them on their transition and orientation to Laurentian University.
+I liaise with various schoolboards, tour with APSIP, and participate in community events.
 I'd love to meet with you and discuss how Laurentian is the best fit for you - contact me for more information or to book a tour at the ISLC!